Kehillah-Engineering-Arts/Webcam-Server/README.md

 # Webcam-Server (depreciated branch)
 Old files we created.
 They don't work very well.
+This README file is as mostly it was before we switched to motion.

 ## TO DO:
-- [X] Nothing
+- [ ] Find a method to mount a Pi
+- [ ] Power the Pi with a battery
+- [ ] Look through, fix, and understand:
+  1. webcam.py
+   2. transfer.py
+    3. transferToday.py
+- [ ] Mount the webcam

 ### 1. Purpose:
 To teach students how to create webcams in python and to use the webcam to monitor the LEA